Avista Animal Helpers Therapy Dog Program of Louisville, Colorado

 - (Evaluation) Validation/implementation of you and your dog being registered with a national Therapy Dog Assn.

-- (Evaluation) Validation/proof that your dog is current on Rabies Vaccine, Wellness Exam and Negatifve Fecal test.
+- (Evaluation) Validation/proof that your dog is current on Rabies Vaccine, Wellness Exam and Negative Fecal test.

-- (Evaluation) A student group Vet Behavioral Exam at our hospital by one of Avista’s trusted Veterinarians.
+- (Evaluation) A Vet Behavioral Exam completed by one of Avista’s trusted Veterinarians (we will arrange at no charge).

 - (Education) Approximately one-hour On-Line training module learning about TDBC Common Items with Quiz.

-- (Education) Five-hour classroom session (on a Saturday) learning important information about visiting with your dog.
+- (Education) 3-hour classroom session (on a Saturday) learning important information about visiting at Avista with your dog.

-- (Enrollment) Two-hour hospital visit for human enrollment, photos, fitting of unforms and badges, walk through with a program Lead.
+- (Enrollment) Two-hour hospital visit for human enrollment, photos, fitting of uniforms and badges, walk through the hospital with your dog and a program Lead.

-- (Enrollment) One-hour hospital volunteer orientation visit to enroll you and your dog as Avista Hospital Volunteers.
+- (Enrollment) One-hour hospital volunteer orientation wrap-up to enroll you and your dog as Avista Hospital Volunteers.

 After successfully completing the 7 steps above, you’re ready to take on a permanent visiting schedule at Avista!

 The Avista program Leadership will assist you as needed and will help by giving you tips for visiting safely and effectively.
 The job of the Leadership is to make sure you and your dog can visit in a safe controlled manner at the hospital.
-There are usually one or more classes a year.
-Some dogs find through evaluation process that this is not something they really want to do while other dogs will thrive.
-The cost of the class is $50, payable to the hospital, which covers materials (this includes dog vest and class expense) and helps support the program.
+Classes are arranged either individually or in groups as needed.
+We try to keep your waiting time as short as possible if we have your cooperation to get through the process in quick order.
+The cost of the class is $50, payable to the hospital, which covers materials (this includes dog vest, handler shirt and class expense) and helps support the program.

 PLEASE NOTE: Avista Hospital is a drug free workplace including the use of medicinal marijuana products.

 Volunteers and staff are required to get a flu shot each year.
-If you choose not to get a flu shot, you will be required to take a leave of absence during flu season (November 1st thru March 31st).
 Please take this into consideration before making the commitment to volunteer with Avista Animal Helpers.
 THERE ARE NO EXCEPTIONS TO THIS POLICY.

-At the hospital, an average session of pet therapy visits will run 1 ½ to 2 hours.
+At the hospital, an average session of pet therapy visits will run 1 to 2 hours.
 A typical schedule is one day a week.
-Some teams work every other week.
+Some teams work on 1st, 3rd and 5th weeks or 2nd and 4th weeks of the month.

-IT IS A HOSPITAL REQUIREMENT THAT YOU MUST COMMIT TO VISITING AT LEAST TWICE A MONTH.
+IT IS A HOSPITAL REQUIREMENT THAT YOU MUST COMMIT TO VISITING AT LEAST TWICE A MONTH on a routine calendar schedule each month.

 IS THIS FOR YOUR DOG?